-Table 52 - GetResourceETag command format
+Table 55 - GetResourceETag command format

-Туре Request data uint32 ResourceID The ResourceID of a resource in the the Redfish Resource PDR for the instance from which to get an ETag digest; or 0xFFFF FFFF to get a global digest of all resource-based data within the RDE Device Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_NO_SUCH_RESOURCE } varstring ETag The ETag string data; the string text format shall be UTF-8.
+Туре Request data uint32 ResourceID The ResourceID of a resource in the the Redfish Resource PDR for the instance from which to get an ETag digest; or 0xFFFF FFFF to get a global digest of all resource-based data within the RDE Device Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_NO_SUCH_RESOURCE, ETAG_CALCULATION_ONGOING } varstring ETag The RFC7232 -compliant ETag string data; the string text format shall be UTF-8.
+Either a strong or a weak etag may be returned.
 This field shall be omitted if the CompletionCode is not SUCCESS.